 Singers table look like?
 The

-diagram below shows rows of the
+following diagram shows rows of the

-Singers table stored by contiguous (that is,
+Singers table stored by primary key

 on, where "Singers(1)" represents the row in the Singers table keyed by 1).

 The preceding diagram illustrates an example split boundary between the rows keyed